 Anxiety and stress can prevent you from getting the best night’s sleep as evidenced by countless individuals who suffer from these two factors and aren’t able to sleep a wink.
 It appears that the use of oils for sleep can help reduce anxiety attacks and stress levels which can improve one’s sleep quality.

-Research shows that the use of best essential oils for sleep can improve one’s sleep at night.
-According to a study that was conducted in 2017, researchers compared the effects of acupressure massage and aromatherapy in terms of sleep.
-What they learned was that a blend of essential oils for sleep can improve your sleep better than those who received acupressure massage.
-As a matter of fact, the blended oils worked better than just using a single oil, such as lavender essential oil.
+According to a study conducted in 2017, researchers compared the effects of acupressure massage and aromatherapy on sleep.
+They learned that a blend of essential oils for sleep can improve sleep better than those who received only acupressure massages.
+Blended oils worked better than just using a single oil, such as lavender essential oil.